Freescale/gstreamer-imx/docs/faq.md

 every CMA call in the kernel log.
 In the kernel configuration, `CONFIG_CMA_DEBUG` must be set to `y` to enable CMA debugging.

+If you have been using `imxeglvivsink` as the video sink, try using `imxipuvideosink` or `imxg2dvideosink` instead for tests.
+Some GPU driver releases do have memory leaks.
+The IPU however is not a part of the GPU.
+Therefore, if no memory leaks appear (or they are significantly reduced) by running the GStreamer pipeline with `imxipuvideosink` instead of `imxeglvivsink`, it is clear that the GPU drivers are the cause.
+`imxg2dvideosink` too can be tried, but it is recommended to try `imxipuvideosink` first for these tests, since G2D is the API for the GPU's 2D core, so it isn't really separate from the GPU (just separate from its 3D core).

+Similarly, if the GPU was somehow involved in your application (for example, in Qt5 based programs), check if upgrading the GPU driver fixes the issues.

+NOTE: There is a known memory leak in the imx-gpu-viv driver package version 5.0.11.p4.4.
+It affects OpenGL ES, and therefore `imxeglvivsink`, but not `imxg2dvideosink`.
+Upgrading is strongly recommended.

 Video tearing is visible
 ------------------------